 To Learn More

-Check out our Resources Guide for links to online articles about Curtis and for a detailed bibliography of works by and about Edward Curtis.
+Check out our Knowledge Center for links to online articles about Curtis and for a detailed bibliography of works by and about Edward Curtis.

 Curtis photographing a Nakwakhdakhw Chief, Blunden Harbor, British Columbia, 1912.
 Photo: Edmund Schwinke.